hidyv/Data_collection_challenge/README.md

 3. Scrape the site to extract titles and preview text of the news articles and store them in Python list of dictionaries.

-4. Exported the extracted data as JSON file.
+4. Export the extracted data as JSON file.

 Part 2: Scrape and Analyze Mars Weather Data

-1. Using automated browsing to visit the Mars Temperature Data.
-Inspecting the page to identify which elements to scrape.
+1. Using automated browsing to visit the site (https://static.bc-edx.com/data/web/mars_facts/temperature.html) Inspect the page to identify which elements to scrape.

-2. Creating a Beautiful Soup object and using it to scrape the data in the HTML table.
+2. Create a Beautiful Soup object and use it to scrape the data in the HTML table.

-3. Assembling the scraped data into a Pandas DataFrame.
+3. Assemble the scraped data into a Pandas DataFrame.

-4. Examining the data types that are currently associated with each column.
+4. Examine the data types that are currently associated with each column and change to data types for data analysis.

 5. Analyzing your dataset by using Pandas functions to answer the following questions: